BioinformaticsPlatformWIV-ISP/CAMEL/camel/scripts/bacilluspipeline/documentation_bacillus.md

 ## 8. Virulence characterization

 Gene detection is performed as described in [Bogaerts *et al.*](https://pubmed.ncbi.nlm.nih.gov/30894839/) using an updated version of blast (`blast 2.14.0`).
-Alternative detection using `kma 1.4.12a` is available by changing the `--detection-method` parameter.
+Alternative detection using `kma 1.4.12a` is available by changing the `--gene-detection-method` parameter.

 The following databases are available: